- Department Services

 The community will see a greater reach from DART in the areas of business retention and attraction, economic vitality, promotion, and design as it moves forward with the implementation of its Strategic Plan.

-Through DART, the city is working to become an accredited Certified Local Government under a process administered by the National Park Service and the State Historic Preservation Office to work in ways to preserve and revitalize the historic buildings in downtown Montrose.
-Tax credits and other financial services will be available for investors and business owners looking to revitalize downtown's historic properties.
+Through DART, the city is an accredited Certified Local Government under a process administered by the National Park Service and the State Historic Preservation Office to work in ways to preserve and revitalize the historic buildings in downtown Montrose.
+Tax credits and other financial services are available for investors and business owners looking to revitalize downtown's historic properties.